 - Investors receive inflationary adjusted fixed coupon rate and principal at the time of maturity.

-- Indexed Bond allows premature redemptions, but does not give any additional tax benefit.
+- Indexed Bond allows premature redemptions but does not give any additional tax benefit.

 These advantages are non-exhaustive in nature.

-Indexed Bond Vs Fixed Deposit
+Indexed Bond Vs. Fixed Deposit

-There are many differences between Indexed Bond and Fixed Deposit.
+There are many differences between Indexed Bond and Fixed deposits.
 When Inflation takes place in the economy, Indexed-Linked Bond releases higher returns.
 While, at the time of inflation in the economy, Fixed Deposit releases fixed returns.
 The real value of returns diminishes in the case of Fixed Deposits.

 Indexed-Linked Bond, in comparison to Fixed Deposit, is more liquid in nature.
 Mostly, Fixed Deposits do not have any secondary market for trading.
 Indexed-Linked Bond is tradable in nature.

 According to a few critics, there exist a few limitations of Index-Linked Bonds.
 Irrespective of this, it is one of the most trusted investment instruments which gives real interest rates to the investors.
 The advantages have far outweighed the criticisms, and Indexed-Linked Bonds play a very important role in the economy.
 It helps in keeping the functioning of the Capital Market and Money Market in line.
 Indexed-Linked Bonds save the citizens of the country from the inflation effect and help their investment grow.